gcc seeks homogeneity in economic action

-The GCC\'s aim to issue a common monetary unit will have global gains
+The GCC's aim to issue a common monetary unit will have global gains

-The countries of the Gulf Cooperation Council (GCC) are seeking to issue their single currency, following in the footsteps of the European Union, which had issued earlier its euro single currency.
+The GCC\'s aim to issue a common monetary unit will have global gains The countries of the Gulf Cooperation Council (GCC) are seeking to issue their single currency, following in the footsteps of the European Union, which had issued earlier its euro single currency.
+The issuance of a single currency by economic cartels is a very advanced step as a result of joint economic action.

 In this respect the Dubai Economic Council issued a book that deals with this important topic.